-The Audit Division is responsible for providing independent and objective audits of NGA's programs and operations, and promoting the effectiveness, efficiency, and accountability of NGA programs and operations.
+The Audit Division provides independent and objective audits and promotes the effectiveness, efficiency, and accountability of NGA programs and operations.
 Audits are conducted in accordance with generally accepted government auditing standards and the Inspector General Act of 1978, as amended.
 Audit findings and recommendations seek to reduce costs; improve overall performance; and eliminate fraud, waste, and abuse.
 The recommendations resulting from the projects offer insight for management, help improve internal controls, and ensure compliance with laws, regulation, and policy.